-- Students applying for federal aid must complete a financial aid file which includes the FAFSA. - Federal aid recipients must be U.S. citizens, permanent residents or eligible non-citizens. - Federal aid recipients must not be in default on a student loan and not owe a refund on any state educational grant. - · Federal aid recipients must maintain satisfactory academic progress according to institutional standards as stated in this catalog. - Students concurrently enrolled in other institutions will only be eligible for financial aid based on the units in which they are enrolled at Cal Baptist.
+- Students applying for federal aid must complete a financial aid file which includes the FAFSA. - Federal aid recipients must be U.S. citizens, permanent residents or eligible non-citizens. - Federal aid recipients must not be in default on a student loan and not owe a refund on any state educational grant.
+Parents of the student must not be in default on a Parent PLUS loan obtained for that student. - Federal aid recipients must maintain satisfactory academic progress according to institutional standards as stated in this catalog. - Students concurrently enrolled in other institutions will only be eligible for financial aid based on the units in which they are enrolled at Cal Baptist.

-Note: Federal programs are subject to change at any time.
+Note: Federal program requirements are subject to change at any time.